Geographical feature: Engineered constructs

 Engineered geographic features include highways, bridges, airports, railroads, buildings, dams, and reservoirs, and are part of the anthroposphere because they are man-made geographic features.

 Cartographic features

 Cartographic features are types of abstract geographical features, which appear on maps but not on the planet itself, even though they are located on the planet.
-For example, latitudes, longitudes, the Equator, and the prime meridian are shown on maps of Earth, but it do not physically exist.
-It is a theoretical line used for reference, navigation, and measurement.
+For example, grid lines, latitudes, longitudes, the Equator, the prime meridian, and many types of boundary, are shown on maps of Earth, but do not physically exist.
+They are theoretical lines used for reference, navigation, and measurement.

 Features and Geographic Information

 In GIS, maps, statistics, databases, and other information systems, a geographic feature is represented by a set of descriptors of its various characteristics.
 A common classification of those characteristics has emerged based on developments by Peuquet, Mennis, and others, including the following :